mudassar-durvaish/School-Management-System/README.md

 - Oracle Database for data storage

 ## Database Schema
-The database schema is provided in a separate file named `DatabaseSchema.txt`.
+The database schema is provided in a separate file named `SMS.jpg`.
 This file includes the table creation scripts, views, and sequences necessary for the School Management System.

 ## Setup Instructions
 ### Prerequisites